 While you may not have all the tools or services your customer needs, having a partner that you trust to refer to or work with will help both businesses succeed.
 There’s power in collaboration, just as Verizonfound when they needed help on live-streaming, they knew it would help them innovate much more quickly.

-The overall advantage is that your helping your customers in the best possible way in solving their problems with more resources.
+The overall advantage is that you are helping your customers in the best possible way to solving their problems with more resources.